Smengerl/awtrix_frame/README.md

 ### Step 5: Anti-slip pads
 Optionally you might want to add TPU [anti-slip pads](./print/antislip/antislip.stl) to the AWTRIX which gives it a solid stand in laying (8 pads) and/or upright position (3 pads).
-Assemble these pads at the indicated locations on the base and cover.
+Assemble these pads at the indicated locations on the base and cover via double sided tape.

-Alternatively you can use standard rubber pads and attach them with double sided tape.
+Alternatively you can use standard non-slip pads or even cut peaces of standard rubber pads and attach them with double sided tape.

 Location of the pads for upright position:
 <img src="./print/antislip/rendering/antislip_upright.png"/>